Unconditional noncommutative motivic Galois groups: Construction of the unconditional NC motivic Galois groups

-with values in the category of finite dimensional super $K$-vector spaces (with $K=F$ when $F$ is a field extension of $k$ and $K=k$ when $k$ is a field extension of $F$).
-Following \cite[Def.~10.4]{Galois}, let us denote by $\NHom(k)_F$ the category of {\em noncommutative homological motives}, \ie the pseudo-abelian envelope of the quotient category $\NChow(k)_F/\mathrm{Ker}(\overline{HP_\ast})$ where $\mathrm{Ker}(\overline{HP_\ast})$ is the kernel of \eqref{eq:HP}.
-Since by construction the category $\sVect(K)$ is idempotent complete the above functor~\eqref{eq:HP} descends to a faithful $F$-linear $\otimes$-functor
+with values in the category of finite dimensional super $K$-vector spaces (with $K=F$ when $k \subseteq F$ and $K=k$ when $F \subseteq k$).
+By definition of the category of noncommutative homological motives, \eqref{eq:HP} descends to a faithful $F$-linear $\otimes$-functor